inspiredlabs/cwb/src/routes/support-us/partners.md

 We work in areas where we can have the biggest impact.
 We do this by working in partnership with charities and NGOs who share our values. <!--This means we can assess where there is the most unmet need and bring more joy to the most number of children.-->

 Each partnership is different and depends on the needs of the communities we serve. <!--What remains the same is that children’s wellbeing is at the heart of every decision we make.--> If you are interested in working with us, please [Get&nbsp;In&nbsp;Touch](mailto:sam@clownswithoutborders.org.uk).

+Get in touch directly, or inform us below to develop a Funding Partnership.

 <!-- Logos + Avoid repetition -->
 <!-- How are these partners distinguished? -->